BEHELD

 17 September: Leytonstone walking group for over 60s

 Commissioned by the Museum of London and launched in 2003, LINKED is a radio installation installed on lampposts across 3 miles of East London.
-It is an artistic response to the creation of the M11 Link Rd in the 1990s which involved the demolition of over 400 building, including my own home, amid dramatic and passionate protest.
+It is an artistic response to the creation of the M11 Link Rd in the 1990s which involved the demolition of over 400 buildings, including my own home, amid dramatic and passionate protest.

 Now in its 20th anniversary year, LINKED is fully technically restored and made available to the public again as a free audio trail.